Most travelers follow a similar script when planning any trip: Set the dates, pick a spot, book a hotel, book a flight, and go.

 We call it The Flight First Rule.
 And it's exactly what it sounds like.

 Instead of deciding on the dates of your trip before booking your flights, flip that familiar script on its head and start by searching for flights, letting the price guide you to the cheapest dates possible.
-It’s all about being as flexible as you can to save on flights – and trust us, it makes a big difference … especially as flights have gotten more expensive this summer.
+It's all about being as flexible as you can to save on flights – and trust us, it makes a big difference … especially as flights have gotten more expensive this summer.

 You might be shocked at how much you can save just by departing a day earlier or later than you initially planned.
 Or by traveling during cheaper seasons, you could save even more.